-- 2. (1) The principles of this policy are that it - - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - is consistent with national economic policy concerning the promotion of investments and doing business with the public sector; - (2) The municipality pledges effective and efficient service delivery by acquiring goods and services of optimum value through best purchasing practices.
-The acquisition of goods, works and / or services are dealt with in accordance with the municipality's Preferential Procurement Policy and the revised PPPFA Regulations. - (3) The municipality further supports the creation and maintenance of a good, sound business relationship with the biding public in general, as well as with its valued supplier base, without which it cannot survive in a competitive market. - (4) The municipality also seeks to develop and maintain positive, long term relationships based on mutual trust and respect with those suppliers who demonstrate their commitment to the municipality's shared goals.
+- 2. (1) The principles of this policy are that it - - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act: - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act: - (d) is consistent with other applicable legislation; - (e) does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - is consistent with national economic policy concerning the promotion of investments and doing business with the public sector; - (2) The municipality pledges effective and efficient service delivery by acquiring goods and services of optimum value through best purchasing practices.
+The acquisition of goods, works and / or services are dealt with in accordance with the municipality's Preferential Procurement Policy and the PPPFA Regulations. - (3) The municipality further supports the creation and maintenance of a good, sound business relationship with the biding public in general, as well as with its valued supplier base, without which it cannot survive in a competitive market. - (4) The municipality also seeks to develop and maintain positive, long term relationships based on mutual trust and respect with those suppliers who demonstrate their commitment to the municipality's shared goals.
 The municipality also commits itself to clarity in its communication of requirements, and to be professional, courteous, fair, factual and responsive in its business dealings.

-- (5) The municipality may not act otherwise than in accordance with this policy when - - (a) procuring goods or services; - (b) disposing of goods no longer needed; - selecting contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selecting external mechanisms referred to in section 80(1)(b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act. - (6) This Policy, except where provided otherwise, does not apply in respect of: - the procurement of goods and services contemplated in section 110(2) of the Act, including - - water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - electricity from ESKOM or another public entity, another municipality or a municipal entity; - (b) the acquisition of services of attorneys, advocates and labour relations practitioners subject that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register, as amended from time to time and any Bargaining Council Agreements on Disciplinary Procedures; - (c) the acquisition of services of management consultants, relating to information and communication technology as well as financial systems subject thereto that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register, as amended from time to time;
+- (5) The municipality may not act otherwise than in accordance with this policy when - - (a) procuring goods or services; - (b) disposing of goods no longer needed; - selecting contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selecting external mechanisms referred to in section 80(1)(b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act. - (6) This Policy, except where provided otherwise, does not apply in respect of: - (a) the procurement of goods and services contemplated in section 110(2) of the Act, including - water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (ii) electricity from ESKOM or another public entity, another municipality or a municipal entity; - (b) the acquisition of services of management consultants in respect of the financial systems will be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register, as amended from time to time; - (c) insurance claims;

-- d) insurance claims; - repairs and servicing of vehicles, where the vehicles must be repaired and or serviced by the relevant agency/authorized dealer or manufacturer. - (f) training, courses, seminars, conferences and/or workshops presented by the municipality's systems providers or a single provider. - (g) provision of material for structural damage in a disaster situation in terms of the Municipality's Disaster Management Plan - (h) machinery or other equipment serviced and repaired by the agent of that machinery or equipment - (i) Pauper burials and cremations. - The acquisition of services of medical specialists as may be required from time to time and in terms of the Pension Funds Amendment Act, Act 65 of 2001 and related regulations and amendments. - (k) refresher training courses where initial training has already been provided by the same supplier - machinery and equipment that has to be stripped before a quote can be obtained
+- (d) repairs and servicing of vehicles, where the vehicles must be repaired and or serviced by the relevant agency/authorized dealer or manufacturer. - (e) training, courses, seminars, conferences and/or workshops presented by the municipality's systems providers or a single provider. - (f) provision of material for structural damage in a disaster situation in terms of the Municipality's Disaster Management Plan - machinery or other equipment serviced and repaired by the agent of that machinery or equipment - (h) Pauper burials and cremations. - (i) The acquisition of services of medical specialists as may be required from time to time and in terms of the Pension Funds Amendment Act, Act 65 of 2001 and related regulations and amendments. - (j) refresher training courses where initial training has already been provided by the same supplier - (k) machinery and equipment that has to be stripped before a quote can be obtained provided that abuse of the system will not be allowed and guarded against.